 Forced outages are unplanned, and can occur at any time.
 These are randomly determined in PLEXOS and differ in each Monte Carlo simulation.
 Ten Monte Carlo simulations are to be conducted for this analysis.
 In each simulation, the frequency with which forced outages occur is determined by the forced outage rate and mean-time-to-repair parameters in the model.
-Outage rates have been provided by the IMO, based on historical full and partial outage data and consideration of major outages planned for 2016/17.
+It is expected that outage rates will be provided by AEMO, based on historical full and partial outage data and consideration of major outages planned for 2017/18.
 No outage rates are included for wind farms since the historical generation profiles of these units will already include outages.

-8.1.3 Short run marginal cost calculations
+7.1.3 Short run marginal cost calculations

-Within the PLEXOS software, the SRMC is calculated as follows 15:
+Within the PLEXOS software, the SRMC is calculated as follows: